justeattakeaway/pie/README.md

 - Create a branch with your changes.
 These changes should exclude any `package.json` or manual `CHANGELOG` updates – only include the `.changesets` changes added by Changesets.
 - When you create your PR, target the `main` branch.
 - Upon merging to `main`, a new PR titled **Version Packages** is automatically created.
 This PR includes the `CHANGELOG.md` and `package.json` version bump.
-Merging this PR will commit this changes to `main` and execute a publish to npm.
+Merging this PR will commit this changes to `main` and execute a publish to npm under the `latest` tag.

 #### Beta Versions - 'beta' tag